Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

 - Fun alternative to other less productive activities.
 9

 The Power of Percussion Play

-The outdoor musical instruments created by Percussion Play are diverse and accessible to everyone and make perfect additions to any setting, particularly gardens and social spaces in care homes, nursing homes, hospices and hospitals, where they can be used and enjoyed by both residents and their carers.
+The outdoor musical instruments created by Percussion Play are diverse and accessible to everyone and make perfect additions to any setting, particularly gardens and social spaces in senior living communities, care homes, nursing homes, hospices, and hospitals, where they can be used and enjoyed by both residents and their carers.
 Anyone and everyone can access the health benefits that playing these wonderful instruments provides and Percussion Play instruments are currently being installed in these types of setting all over the world.

 Altman, R ‘The Powerful Effects of Music in Memory Care’ 2013

 The Alzheimer’s Society Website- Accessed 20th November 2017

 Friedman, ‘Healing Power of the Drum’, 1994

 Hanser, Suzanne ‘Effects of Music Therapy Strategy on Depressed Older Adults’ 1994